albertojulian/mada-driver-assistant/README.md

 where they are stored as speed events in the Driver Agent’s Memory.

-**C** The driver requests if the distance to the vehicle in front is safe; the request is recognized in the cell phone, converted to text and sent to the SLM (Small Language Model) in the Driver Agent's Planner.
+**C** The driver requests if the distance to the vehicle in front is safe; the request is recognized in the cell phone, converted to text and sent to the SLM (Small Language Model) in the Driver Agent Graph.

 **D** The SLM scans the functions available and identifies one that may satisfy the driver request:
 `check_safety_distance_from_vehicle`.